Lessons learnt from school closures:

 Distance learning presents certain challenges, however it also provides a unique opportunity for students to review and consolidate their learning and get a head-start on their studies for next year.
 We now have a generation of digital-native students learning from home.
 We also have the edtech tools at our disposal to take the classroom experience online and deliver the same high standard of teacher support and curriculum-aligned content which students would expect in the classroom.

 Blended learning is more attuned to the way today’s young students consume and engage with content.
 Audio-visual revision has the entertainment appeal but also the flexibility, enabling students to pause, watch and re-watch as needed to reinforce their topic understanding.
 Combining this independent work with teacher-led sessions then creates a more engaging and dynamic student experience.
-Furthermore, blended learning enables pupils to take ownership of their study and develop key independent thinking skills which are beneficial for their education careers and beyond.
+Furthermore, blended learning enables students to take ownership of their study and develop key independent thinking skills which are beneficial for their education careers and beyond.

 While digital learning is not a replacement for traditional classroom teaching, it is an invaluable tool which can enhance the learning experience for students when integrated properly within the curriculum.